ICAZ117/mocside/README.md

 * Course Page
 	* Style Course Page
+	* add the professor version of the page, ie. the add, delete, publish buttons for courses
+	* perhaps make another middle page for professors to go to before labs, which shows the course details, and overview as well as student overview

 * Lab Page
 	* Style Lab Page
 	* Get Dynamic labs info from Database/generate necessary info in database
 	* add button in top left to return to courses page
+	* Add the Professor version of this page, ie. the add, delete, publish buttons for labs